Most may not move NFL betting lines, but running backs are still vital in the modern-day offense.

 BetMGM is the premier sportsbook for football betting.

 Each week during the NFL season, you can bet on spreads, over/under totals, player props, and more.
-You also have access to parlays – including One Game Parlays and parlay promotions – and live sports betting.
+You also have access to parlays – including Same Game Parlays (SGP) and SGP+ – and live sports betting.